-In 2014, Grameen Foundation teamed up with the microfinance institution Sonata Finance and Oxigen Services, a mobile money provider, to make it easier for women to repay their loans and to build their financial and digital literacy.
+In 2014, with funding from Citi Foundation, Grameen Foundation teamed up with the microfinance institution Sonata Finance and Oxigen Services, a mobile money provider, to make it easier for women to repay their loans and to build their financial and digital literacy.
 At the same time, the project helps Sonata reduce problems related to cash management and to increase its customer base deep in rural areas.

 Rural low-income Sonata clients can now repay their weekly, bi-weekly or monthly loan installments with their mobile phones when they visit Oxigen service agents in their own villages, rather than traveling up to 15 miles to reach a Sonata branch.